-What are Cherry Tomatoes?
+What Are Cherry Tomatoes?

 Cherry tomatoes got their name from being a similar shape of to a cherry, and also because they are considerably sweet (remember, tomatoes are indeed a fruit!).
-They come in sizes anywhere between the size of a golf ball to the size of your thumbnail.
+They come in sizes anywhere from the size of a golf ball to the size of your thumbnail.

 What Do Cherry Tomatoes Look Like?

-Cherry tomatoes can vary widely in shape, color or size.
+Cherry tomatoes can vary widely in shape, color, or size.
 The color will typically range from red to green, but you can also find orange, yellow, deep purple, even black, as well as tomatoes with striated coloring.
 The black tomatoes look the most similar to real cherries.
-The shape of cherry tomatoes is typically close to spherical but oblong or pear shaped cherry tomatoes are also common.
+The shape of cherry tomatoes is typically close to spherical, but oblong or pear-shaped cherry tomatoes are also common.

 Substituting for Cherry Tomatoes